 Theme Parks in Florida

-Some of the theme parks you can find in Florida include:
+Some of the theme parks where injury can occur in Florida include:

 - Disney’s Epcot